jimdavis1/Core-Gene-AMR-Models/README.md

 # Core-Gene-AMR-Models

 This repo contains all the necessary scripts to build alignment-based models for *Klebsiella*, *Mycobacterium*, *Salmonella*, and *Staphylococcus*.
-The repot itself contains an external github repo as a submodule which needs to be initiated and updated after this github repo is cloned.
+The repo itself contains an external github repo as a submodule which needs to be initiated and updated after this github repo is cloned.
 So the initialization of this repo can be done as follows.

 ```bash
 git clone https://github.com/jimdavis1/Core-Gene-AMR-Models